Introduction to Blender

 The scene will also have things like street lamps, hydrants, traffic lights, mailboxes, electricity poles, fences, garden gates, trees and bushes and with these items, we will be creating an entire village, all of them will be modeled during the course, and you will be surprised how simple that is.

-I will also show you how to take good screenshots of your village and how to do a fly-through/ walk-through camera animation.
+I will also show you how to take good screenshots of your village.

 This course gives you an excellent head start if you decide to move up to any of my three full-feature Blender courses, which are: